Johnson Controls (JCI)

 Competitors in the building efficiency and security solutions industry include Honeywell (NASDAQ:HON), Carrier Global (NYSE:CARR), and Trane Technologies (NYSE:TT).

-A company’s long-term performance is an indicator of its overall quality.
-Any business can put up a good quarter or two, but many enduring ones grow for years.
-Unfortunately, Johnson Controls struggled to consistently increase demand as its $23.25 billion of sales for the trailing 12 months was close to its revenue five years ago.
-This was below our standards and suggests it’s a low quality business.
+A company’s long-term sales performance is one signal of its overall quality.
+Any business can put up a good quarter or two, but the best consistently grow over the long haul.
+Unfortunately, Johnson Controls’s 1.1% annualized revenue growth over the last five years was weak.
+This was below our standards and is a tough starting point for our analysis.

 Johnson Controls Quarterly Revenue

-Johnson Controls also reports organic revenue, which strips out one-time events like acquisitions and currency fluctuations that don’t accurately reflect its fundamentals.
-Over the last two years, Johnson Controls’s organic revenue averaged 5.2% year-on-year growth.
-Because this number is better than its normal revenue growth, we can see that some mixture of divestitures and foreign exchange rates dampened its headline results.
+We can dig further into the company’s sales dynamics by analyzing its organic revenue, which strips out one-time events like acquisitions and currency fluctuations that don’t accurately reflect its fundamentals.
+Over the last two years, Johnson Controls’s organic revenue averaged 4.9% year-on-year growth.
+Because this number is better than its two-year revenue growth, we can see that some mixture of divestitures and foreign exchange rates dampened its headline results.
 Johnson Controls Organic Revenue Growth

-Looking further ahead, sell-side analysts expect revenue to grow 2.5% over the next 12 months.
-Although this projection indicates its newer products and services will spur better top-line performance, it is still below the sector average.
+Looking further ahead, sell-side analysts expect revenue to grow 5.3% over the next 12 months.
+Although this projection implies its newer products and services will catalyze better top-line performance, it is still below average for the sector.

 6. Gross Margin & Pricing Power

-Johnson Controls’s gross profit margin came in at 36.5% this quarter, marking a 17.2 percentage point increase from 19.3% in the same quarter last year.
-Johnson Controls’s full-year margin has also been trending up over the past 12 months, increasing by 9.2 percentage points.
-If this move continues, it could suggest a less competitive environment where the company has better pricing power and leverage from its growing sales on the fixed portion of its cost of goods sold (such as manufacturing expenses).
+Johnson Controls’s gross profit margin came in at 36.5% this quarter, in line with the same quarter last year.
+Zooming out, Johnson Controls’s full-year margin has been trending up over the past 12 months, increasing by 1.2 percentage points.
+If this move continues, it could suggest better unit economics due to more leverage from its growing sales on the fixed portion of its cost of goods sold (such as manufacturing expenses).

 7. Operating Margin